zerospeedzero/devsecops/README.md

 ```
 ![Alt text](./pic/exposeroute.png?raw=true)

 7. Open an browser and input the URL (returned from the oc get route command as the second token).
 You should be access to access the Robot Shop application.
+Ensure it is http protocol.
 ![Alt text](./pic/robotshopfront.png?raw=true)
-8. Register your username with password and it will login automatically
+8. Register your username with password (dummy email account and password) and it will login automatically
 ![Alt text](./pic/register.png?raw=true)

 9. Generate traffic for browsing catalogues for "Artifical Intelligence" and then "Ewooid".
 Also, click "Robot" and then "Exceptional Medical Machine" or just randamly click these pages under Categories.